 DEKALB COUNTY, Ga. — DeKalb County parents are learning more about potential school closures in the district’s first open meeting.

-Earlier this month, school district leaders published a list of schools to close or repurpose 27 schools.
+Earlier this month, school district leaders published a list of 27 schools that may close along with a list of eight schools to repurpose.

 Channel 2’s Eryn Rogers was at the meeting on Monday, where the district said they want people to understand the data and for the data team to understand the community.